HackYourFutureBelgium/home/coaches/wednesday-review.md

 ### Scheduling the Call

-The call generally takes place between 4pm and 6pm depending on your and the students' availability.
+The call can take place any time of day depending on your and the students' availability.
 You can coordinate a time on Slack using a simple poll-message pinned to the class channel.
 Slack has some clock emojis :clock: that can be helpful.
 As usual, feel free to change the template to match your schedule and your class:

 ```md
 @channel